SixSq/old.sixsq.github.com/_posts/blog/2014-05-22-blog-connector-cloudstack.md

 ## Install the connector

 The CloudStack connector is currently bundled with the SlipStream service.
-Your therefore don't need to do anything special to have access to the connector software, once you have installed the service.
+You therefore don't need to do anything special to have access to the connector software, once you have installed the service.